CSCfi/csc-user-guide/docs/apps/cloudcompare.md

 [CloudCompare](http://cloudcompare.org/) is an open source tool for editing and processing dense 3D point clouds (such as those acquired with laser scanners).

+The main purpose of CloudCompare on Puhti is to serve as a tool for visualizing point cloud data.

 ## Availability

 The following versions of CloudCompare are available in **Puhti**: